 What exactly is Edge ML then?
 Edge ML is a method for lowering dependency on cloud networks by allowing intelligent devices to analyze data locally (either utilizing local servers or at the device level) using machine learning and deep learning techniques.
-The word “edge” refers to processing carried out by deep and machine learning algorithms at the device or local level, closest to the components that collect the data.
+The word “edge” refers to processing performed by deep and machine learning algorithms at the device or local level, closest to the components that collect data.
 This is the foundation of machine learning at the edge, also commonly referred to as machine learning on the edge and edge computing machine learning.

 The ability to process specific data locally enables screening of data sent to the cloud while enabling real time data processing and response.
 Edge devices continue to transmit data to the cloud as needed, strengthening overall machine learning edge computing workflows.